404robloquizi/scripts/README.md

 # scripts
-variety of client and server side roblox scripts made by 404, enjoy
+variety of require scripts, and some hubs. made by 404, enjoy.